 In 2018, statistics provided by the American Cancer Society showed African-American men have death rates from colorectal cancer 52% higher than White men.
-Thus, a critical need remains for intervening on the complex, understudied factors influencing African-American men’s completion of screening for colorectal cancer (CRC) in Minnesota, Ohio, and Utah.
+Thus, a critical need remains for intervening on the complex, understudied factors influencing African-American men’s completion of screening for colorectal cancer (CRC) in Minnesota, Ohio, Wisconsin, and Utah.

 This K01 project is formally entitled “Developing a Barbershop-Based Trial on Masculinity Barriers to Care and CRC Screening Uptake among African-American Men using a Mixed Methods Approach” (IRB #00113679).
 Briefly, it focuses on identifying, measuring, and addressing culture-specific masculinity barriers to care to improve CRC screening uptake among African-American men (ages 45-75).
 The specific aims are to: 1) Validate and test a culture-specific masculinity barriers to care scale relative to psychosocial factors and CRC screening uptake among African-American men; and 2) Develop and implement a theory-driven, culture-specific peer intervention that targets masculinity barriers to care, psychosocial factors, and CRC screening (fecal immunochemical test (FIT)) uptake among African-American men.